gawertm/dsti-devops-project/README.md

 ### Kubernetes Setup
 - For the initial Kubernetes setup, a Microsoft ARM Template was used as per documentation https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-rm-template
 - Due to Quota Limit in the Azure Students subscription, only 1 node cluster could be deployed of size Standard_D4s_v3
+- Application is deployed with GitHub Actions Pipeline (see next chapter)
+- An Nginx Ingress Controller was deployed outside of the Pipeline as it uses a kubernetes native controller https://kubernetes.github.io/ingress-nginx/
+- Infrastructure Monitoring is activated with Azure Monitor

 ### GitHub Action
 - I created a Service Principal for GitHub in azure with the following command: az ad sp create-for-rbac --name "GitHubSP" --role contributor --scopes /subscriptions/0bef94e0-e086-44d4-9dc7-be9a1cf2c728/resourceGroups/DSTI-DevOps-Project --sdk-auth